 - Ensure you exhale fully under water with each few strokes.
 Humming or singing can assist this.

-- If someone decides to swim on top of you in a race- try and relax, kick a little more to help get them off you, sight and move away from them, finally if they pass you try and jump on their feet to draft them.
+- If someone decides to swim on top of you in a race- try and relax, kick a little more to help get them off you, sight and move away from them.